Robfaldo/CV/README.md

 #### Makers Academy (May '18 to August '18)

 After 6 months of self-directed study I decided to invest the £8,000 tuition fee to join Makers Academy which is a full-time web development bootcamp based in London.
-The coach team is currently made up of developers who've had careers at Facebook, Softwire, HSBC, Ministry of Justice and they focus on full stack development (Ruby & JavaScript), TDD, SOLID principles, DRY, Agile development, pair programming and XP Values.
+The coaching team is currently made up of developers who've had careers at Facebook, Softwire, HSBC, Ministry of Justice and they focus on full stack development (Ruby & JavaScript), TDD, SOLID principles, DRY, Agile development, pair programming and XP Values.

 #### Nottingham Trent University (2009 to 2012)